jovanneste/Emotion-XAI-Videos/README.md

 ### Command line deployment

+`explain.py` takes a video file and a Keras model and returns an explanation

 ```bash
 $ python explain.py --video <video file> --model <keras model file> --segments <segment number> --features <feature number> --print <verbose output (bool)>
 ```
+where:
+ - `--segments` represents how many super pixel regions to segment our top frame into,
+ - `--features` represents how many pixel regions to show in output

 Argument descriptions can be found using "--help":